-Danske Mortgage Bank Plc loan portfolio consists of prime quality Finnish housing loans.
+The Bank's loan portfolio consists of prime quality Finnish housing loans.
 Customers are concentrated to the best rating classes on the rating scale.
-Impairments are 0.07 per cent of the loan portfolio and on the low level.
+Impairments are 0.1 per cent of the loan portfolio and on the low level.
 The balance of non-performing loans is low as they are sold back to Danske Bank A/S, Finland Branch.